thingnotok/obsidian-toggle-list/README.md

     - Each state group is associated with two commands: `ToggleList: ToggleList[id]-Next` and `-Prev`
     - Currently, two command will be added with state group and they won't be remove until app restart.
 		- These commands will have no effect after the state group is removed.

+## Suffix Support

+__This feature may be buggy, I only test it on my own flow.
+If it doesn't work for your flow, please leave a [Issue](https://github.com/thingnotok/obsidian-toggle-list/issues) so I can help.__

+1. A state with prefix and suffix pair is in format `{prefix}||{suffix}`.
+	- Prefixes of states will always locate at the begining of line, and suffixes will be at the ending.
+2. A special type of suffix {tasks-today} can be used to indicate a [Tasks](https://github.com/obsidian-tasks-group/obsidian-tasks)-style completed decoration: `✅ YYYY-MM-DD`.
+You can find how to specify this in the default groups.
+	- leave a issue if there are any special format you would like to use.

+## Buttons

+- `+ State Group`: Add new state group.
+- `🔥 Hotkeys`: navigate to hotkey setting page for ToggleList commands.
+- `↻ Reset`: clear all the current state groups and replace with default groups.
+	- The default groups demonstrte all the supported features in the latest release.
+	- This command will wipe all the existing state groups.
+You should backup first.
+		- setting path: `vault/.obsidian/obsidian-toggle-list/data.json`

 ## ~~Advanced setup~~ Other things to make it beautiful